EXPRESSCLUSTER/Hyper-V/LiveMigration/Testing.md

 Move a failover group.
 1. From ec1 to ec2.
-    - Live migration is executed without stopping a VM.
+    - Live migration is executed without stopping the VM.
 1. From ec2 to ec1.
-    - Live migration is executed without stopping a VM.
+    - Live migration is executed without stopping the VM.

 Start/Stop a failover group
-1. A failover group is running on ec1.
+1. The failover group is running on ec1.
-1. Stop a failover group.
+1. Stop the failover group.
     - VM is stopped.
-1. Start a failover group on ec1.
+1. Start the failover group on ec1.
     - VM is started.
-1. Stop a failover group.
+1. Stop the failover group.
     - VM is stopped.
-1. Start a failover group on ec2.
+1. Start the failover group on ec2.
-	- Quick migration is executed then VM is started.
+	- Quick migration is executed and then VM is started.

 ## Power off

 Host server shutdown
-- Power off host 1 > Wait for completion of the failover
+- Power off host 1 > Wait for completion of the failover.
-- Power on host 1 > Wait for completion of the mirror-recovery
+- Power on host 1 > Wait for completion of the mirror-recovery.
-- Power off host 2 > Wait for completion of the failover
+- Power off host 2 > Wait for completion of the failover.
-- Power on host 2 > Wait for completion of the mirror-recovery
+- Power on host 2 > Wait for completion of the mirror-recovery.
-- Power off host 1 and 2 > Power on host 1 and 2 > (If the md is in incosistent state, you need to execute data copy in WebUI Mirror disks tab.) > Wait for completion of starting the target VM
+- Power off host 1 and 2 > Power on host 1 and 2 > (If the md is in an inconsistent state, you need to execute data copy in WebUI Mirror disks tab.) > Wait for the target VM to complete startup.

 EC VM shutdown
 - Same result as Power off test.